2012 PLRonline 0009

 CrPC.
 S. 82 – Proclaimed offender – the moment a proclaimed offender is arrested or he appears at the place and time required by the Court or surrenders before the Court or authority issuing warrants or proclamation, as the case may be, the order of declaration of proclaimed offender would cease to be operative.
 [Para 41]

-For Petitioner: Mr. Tanvir Ahmad Mir, Advocate with Mr. Munish Behl, Advocate And For Respondents: Mr. Subhash Godara, Addl., A.G., Haryana, Mr. R.S.
+For Petitioner: Mr. Tanvir Ahmad Mir, advocate with Mr. Munish Behl, Advocate And For Respondents: Mr. Subhash Godara, Addl., A.G., Haryana, Mr. R.S.
 Cheema, Senior Advocate with Mr. Nishant Joshi, Advocate

 judgment Text